phenology/cgc/manuscript/joss_cgc_paper.md

 - [`kmeans`](https://cgc.readthedocs.io/en/latest/kmeans.html), which implements the k-means cluster refinement step for both co- and tri-clustering.
-- [`utils`](https://https://cgc.readthedocs.io/en/latest/utils.html), which includes a collection of utility functions.
+- [`utils`](https://https://cgc.readthedocs.io/en/latest/utils.html), which includes a collection of utility functions e.g. memory consumption estimation and cluster averaging.

 # Tutorial

-The software package is complemented by an online tutorial that illustrates how to perform cluster analysis of geospatial datasets using CGC.
+The software package is complemented by an [online tutorial](https://cgc-tutorial.readthedocs.io/en/latest/) that illustrates how to perform cluster analysis of geospatial datasets using CGC.
 The tutorial exploits a format that is widely employed in the geoscience community, i.e.
 Jupyter notebooks[@Kluyver:2016].
 Notebooks are made directly available via a [dedicated GitHub repository](https://github.com/esciencecenter-digital-skills/tutorial-cgc), but they are also published as [static web pages](https://cgc-tutorial.readthedocs.io) for reference and linked to the